close

 During the first 125 lines of Book 18 in the Iliad, the character of Achilleus undergoes a metamorphosis as he responds to the death of his beloved friend, Patroklos.
 Tragically, Achilleus finally finds his role in the Trojan War just as he accepts the imminence of his own death.
 It is a decisive moment in the whole of the Iliad and especially in the evolution of Achilleus' character.
 The Myrmidon hero seems to age suddenly as the pain of his companion's death makes him realize the gravity of both his past faults and his destiny.
 Fundamentally, he recognizes his mistake in nursing his anger so unreasonably, and he submits to authority for the first time in the epic by recognizing the reality of his own death.
 The reader can also appreciate the loss of much of Achilleus' selfishness, the sorrow that motivates his desire for revenge, as well as the misfortune of youth cut short after being blighted by rage.

-At line 109, Achilleus' description of anger "that swarms like smoke inside of a man's heart and becomes a thing sweeter to him by far than the dripping of honey" perfectly captures his own behavior in the Iliad up to that point.
-Despite the requests, apologies, and gifts that were offered to him by Agamemnon and other Achain leaders, Achilleus refused to admit his mistake until his friend paid the price for it.
+At line 109, Achilleus' description of anger "that swarms like smoke inside of a man's heart and becomes a thing sweeter to him by far than the dripping of honey" perfectly captures his own behavior in the Iliad up to that point (Homer, trans.
+2007, 18.109).
+Despite the requests, apologies, and gifts that were offered to him by Agamemnon and other Achaean leaders, Achilleus refused to admit his mistake until his friend paid the price for it.
 He chose instead to wallow in his pride and convince himself that the loss of Briseus was an unforgivable insult to his honor.
 In his bitterness and childish stubbornness, he watches his companions die and allows his friend to go into battle without him.
 Not until Book 18 does Achilleus realize to what extent anger had clouded both his reason and his heart.
-Furthermore, he accepts full responsibility for his actions, saying "I must die soon, then; since I was not to stand by my companion when he was killed" (18.98).
+Furthermore, he accepts full responsibility for his actions, saying "I must die soon, then; since I was not to stand by my companion when he was killed" (Homer, trans.
+2007, 18.98).
 Achilleus blames himself, not the gods, for the death of Patroklos.
 Unlike the other characters in the Iliad, Achilleus is able to analyze his own character objectively.
-Instead of complaining that Zeus has unjustly caused all his hardships, Achilleus stoicly faces the fact he is to blame for the anger in his heart and the hardships that it caused.
-Though he goes on to act under the influence of his anger perhaps even more than previously, he is at least aware of his tragic flaw.
+Instead of complaining that Zeus has unjustly caused all his hardships, Achilleus stoically faces the fact he is to blame for the anger in his heart and the hardships that it caused.
+This newfound self-awareness allows him to grasp the tragic flaw in his character.

 Get a custom paper now from our expert writers.